Cycling the South Downs Way Southern England

 Any Start Date February to November

 A five centre self-guided cycling tour from Eastbourne to Winchester along the South Downs Way in England.
-5 night’s bed and breakfast en-suite guesthouse accommodation, 4 days cycling, hire of a 21 speed all-terrain bicycle would be extra.
+5 nights bed and breakfast en-suite guesthouse accommodation with 4 days cycling.
 Includes return rail fare from Winchester to Eastbourne, luggage transfer, route guide and maps.
+Hire of a 21 speed all-terrain bicycle would be extra.
+PLEASE NOTE: The only meal included in the tour price is breakfast.

 START and FINISH: Eastbourne in the south east of England.